 Things aren’t always that easy however, sadly there are a variety of chauffeurs on British roadways that do not have any insurance, so the concern is, what occurs with your claim if you have an accident with an uninsured driver?

-The 1988 Road Traffic Act, area 143 plainly mentions that all chauffeurs on the UK roadways need to have insurance for the vehicle that they are driving.
 The point of the insurance is that if you have an accident and it is your fault, you have the methods to cover the expense of the damage incurred by way of your insurance policy.
-It’s a sad truth that a substantial minority of chauffeurs pick not to bother with insurance, neglecting UK law and conserving themselves hundreds of pounds a year as an effect.
-Someone has to pay for these chauffeurs though, and it’s the individuals that do have insurance that pay the bill!
+Someone has to pay for these chauffeurs though, and it’s the individuals that do have insurance that foot the costs!

 The Department of Transport approximates that as many as 5% of chauffeurs are not guaranteed on the vehicle which they are driving.
 Data also reveal that uninsured chauffeurs are more most likely to be included in an accident.
-It’s a growing trend and is showing very challenging to get rid of.
+It’s a growing trend and is showing very challenging to eliminate.

 The vehicle insurance market!
 You will also find that you’ll have to pay the agreed excess yourself, there will be no-one able to refund that for you.